stfc/PSyclone/doc/dynamo0p3.rst

 (by e.g. setting the appropriate level-1 halo to 'clean').

 PSyclone ensures that operators are computed (redundantly) out to the level-1 halo cells.
-This permits subsequent redundant computation of other quantities which make use of operators.
+This permits their use in kernels which modify quantities on continuous function spaces and also in subsequent redundant computation of other quantities on discontinuous function spaces.
 In conjunction with this, PSyclone also checks (when generating the PSy layer) that any kernels which read operator values do not do so beyond the level-1 halo.
 If any such accesses are found then PSyclone aborts.

 Finally, field metadata supports an optional 4th argument which specifies that the field is accessed as a stencil operation within the